Twenty-First Century Communications and Video Accessibility Act of 2010: Audible crawl

 Under the act, broadcasters, television providers, and video programming devices must be able to convey "emergency information" in a format accessible to the blind and visually impaired.
 The FCC imposed this directive beginning May 26, 2015, requiring that emergency information displayed in a textual format outside of the Emergency Alert System and newscasts (such as in a news ticker displayed by the broadcaster) must be dictated on the SAP audio channel.
-The FCC required that non-textual information also be described in this manner, but the deadline for this mandate was delayed to May 26, 2023, after requests from the American Council of the Blind, the American Foundation for the Blind, and the National Association of Broadcasters, who assessed that technology for doing so in an automated, and non-burdening manner had not yet been developed.
-Also after consultation with broadcasters, the FCC removed a requirement for school closings to also be considered as "emergency information", as their intense length, coupled with a requirement for this information to be read twice, would be too unwieldy.
+The FCC required that non-textual information also be described in this manner, but the deadline for this mandate was delayed to May 26, 2023, after requests from the American Council of the Blind, the American Foundation for the Blind, and the National Association of Broadcasters (NAB), who assessed that technology for doing so in an automated, and non-burdening manner had not yet been developed.
+Also after consultation with broadcasters, the FCC removed a requirement for school closings to also be classified as emergency information, as their intense length, coupled with a requirement for this information to be read twice, would be too unwieldy.

+In November 2024, the NAB requested a further delay, citing that the required technology was still non-existent, and that "it remains impossible for stations to continue to provide important emergency information to viewers while complying with the audible crawl rule as written".